salesforce/sa11y/packages/jest/README.md

 SA11Y_AUTO=1 SA11Y_CLEANUP=1 jest
 ```

 - Invoking `jest` with environment variables as above will enable automatic checks with no changes required to `setup()`
 - The environment variables can be used to set up parallel builds e.g., in a CI environment without code changes to `setup()` to opt-in to automatic checks
 - Setting `SA11Y_DEBUG=1` will output verbose logging
--   `SA11Y_AUTO_ONLY` can be used to specify a comma seperated list of files to run automatic checks on while other files are ignored.
+- `SA11Y_AUTO_FILTER` can be used to specify a comma seperated list of test file paths  to filter for automatic checks
+  - When specified, automatic checks will be run only on given files
+  - The file paths can be expressed as [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet) if necessary
+  - Selected files can be excluded by using a negative lookahead assertion regex e.g. to exclude `foo.js` from automatic checks use `SA11Y_AUTO_FILTER='/(?!foo.js)$'`

 ### Sa11y results processor